Syria conflict: Half population urgently need aid - UN

 The main opposition alliance, the National Coalition, has still not decided whether to take part in the talks, fearing participation could undermine its credibility with the anti-government opposition inside Syria.

-Correspondents say the growing disarray of the opposition is frustrating the West and bolstering the confidence of the Syrian government.'No alternative'
+Correspondents say the growing disarray of the opposition is frustrating the West and bolstering the confidence of the Syrian government.

 Western states have insisted that President Bashar al-Assad is responsible for the conflict and must stand down.